top of page

 Inês Timóteo has built a professional career at Nestlé within the Nutrition department.
 As a Medical Advisor, she has provided specialised scientific support to several brands across the paediatric portfolio, ensuring clinical accuracy through rigorous scientific review.
 Her role is multifaceted, encompassing the development of medical communication and marketing materials for Healthcare Professionals (HCPs), alongside her current experience within the Medical Information team.

-"In parallel with her professional path, Inês is pursuing a Master's in Paediatric Nutrition at the Faculty of Nutrition and Food Sciences of the University of Porto (FCNAUP) and serves as a Junior Researcher at the CHRC for the RUN-UP project.
-Her research examines the relationship between lifestyle behaviours and sleep patterns in school-aged children.
-Her time at Mildmay was instrumental in developing a holistic perspective on patient care, which has been a cornerstone of her approach to both medical affairs and clinical research."
+"In parallel with my professional path, I am pursuing a Master's in Paediatric Nutrition at the Faculty of Nutrition and Food Sciences of the University of Porto (FCNAUP) and serve as a Junior Researcher at the CHRC for the RUN-UP project.
+My research examines the relationship between lifestyle behaviours and sleep patterns in school-aged children.
+My time at Mildmay was instrumental in developing a holistic perspective on patient care, which has been a cornerstone of my approach to both medical affairs and clinical research."

 2024